velocityzen/units/README.md

 ### addAll(obj)

-adds all units sets from object with coresponding keys
+adds all units sets from object with corresponding keys

 ### addSet(key, units)

 makes units child UnitSet, adds all child units to itself under key specified
-	* units has a unit with key '~', it will be added directly under key specified, instead of key+'.~'
+  * units have a unit with key '~', it will be added directly under key specified, instead of key+'.~'

 ### joinSet(units)